Showing posts with label trails. Show all posts

 Started the morning with a free Cheese, Egg, and Chicken Bagel (breakfast) from Chick-fil-A.

-We stopped at Lowes, where we checked out their Halloween displays and bought some bird feed.
+We stopped at Lowe's, checked out their Halloween displays, and bought some bird feed.

 We stopped at Helping Hands for our weekly B-12 shots.

-We ate lunch at Long John Silver's in Lawrenceburg, and then we rode to Davey Crocket Park.
+We ate lunch at Long John Silver's in Lawrenceburg, and then we rode to Davey Crockett Park.

-We rode through the campgrounds, across the covered bridge, along with the river banks, and checked out the cabins.
+We rode through the campgrounds, across the covered bridge, along the river banks, and checked out the cabins.

 Covered Bridge